diegojromerolopez/djanban/README.md

 # Contributing

+If you want to implement some feature, or fix some bug, please contact me.

 I would gladly accept feature requests, pull requests and suggestions.

-All contributors must sign an intellectual property cession to the creator of this project (Diego J. Romero-López).

 # Acknowledgements